anuragverma108/Tickswift/README.md

 - **Environment Variables**: All sensitive config (Firebase, Razorpay) loaded from `.env` (never pushed to git).
 - **.gitignore**: Ensures secrets and local files are never committed.
 - **Production-Ready**: Linter warnings/errors fixed, code organized, and ready for deployment.

 ---

+## 🛡️ Role-Based Access Control

+TickSwift implements robust, secure role-based access control for users and admins:

+- **Role Selection at Registration**: Users choose their role (user or admin) when registering.
+This role is stored in Firestore under their UID.
+- **Role Fetched on Login**: After login, the app fetches the user's role from Firestore and stores it in global context.
+- **Role-Based Routing**:
+  - Admins are automatically redirected to the admin panel (`/admin`).
+  - Users are redirected to their dashboard (`/dashboard`).
+  - Admins are prevented from accessing user-only pages (dashboard, tickets, etc.) and are always redirected to `/admin`.
+- **AdminRoute Protection**: All admin-only routes are wrapped in a reusable `AdminRoute` component that checks authentication and role.
+- **UI Controls**: Admin links and features are only visible to admins.
+Users never see admin options.
+- **Loading Spinners**: Protected routes show a loading spinner while authentication and role are being determined, ensuring a smooth experience.
+- **Automated Tests**: The codebase includes automated tests to verify that role-based routing and UI behave as expected for both users and admins.

+---